5l1v3r1/gibson-benchmark/README.md

     --clients   The number of concurrent clients to use, default is 50.
     --requests  The number of total requests to send per client, default 10000.
     --timeout   Socket milli seconds timeout, default to 0 ( no timeout ).
-    --key       The key to create before running the benchmark, default is "foo".
+    --pre       The list of operations to execute before running the benchmark separated by ";", default is "SET 0 foo bar".
-    --value     The value to use for --key argument, default is "gibsoniscool".
     --operator  The operator to benchmark, default is "GET foo"

 Examples